Pros: European-inspired styling; high-end interior and features; great gas mileage; strong resale value; IIHS Top Safety Pick; go-kart-like handling

 Chevrolet Sonic –The Sonic does have a bigger back seat and more horsepower, but the Fiesta has better fuel economy.

-We prefer the hatchback version of the Fiesta; it's more versatile, and it just looks better.
-The price in SE trim can be around $16,000, and for that you'll get a nice set of options and packages to personalize your Fiesta.
-As much as we love the look of a loaded Titanium, especially with the custom leather interior, it's hard to justify paying $23,000 for what is supposed to be an entry-level subcompact.
+We prefer the hatchback version of the Fiesta; it’s more versatile, and it just looks better.
+The price in SE trim can be around $16,000, and for that you’ll get a nice set of options and packages to personalize your Fiesta.
+As much as we love the look of a loaded SES or SEL, especially with the custom leather interior, it’s hard to justify paying $23,000 for what is supposed to be an entry-level subcompact.